-NOTES

-- 1. All Obstruction data, runway coordinates and elevations for ARP, runway ends, and displaced thresholds have been obtained from the 2016 Quantum Spatial survey.
-Please note that the coordinates and elevation values are different from the published values on the FAA 5010.
-Therefore, the FAA 5010 for SGJ needs to be updated. - 2.
-Future Runway 13R-31L Preliminary runway end elevations were obtained using Google Earth. - 3.
-Roadway and obstacle obstructions within the first 100 feet MSL of the approach surfaces are identified and analyzed on the approach plan and profile sheets. - 4.
-All Object Elevations are current as of this ALP Update and are subject to change.
+NOTES ion data, runway coordinates and elevations for ARP, runway ends, and displaced ave been obtained from the 2016 Quantum Spatial survey.
+Please note that the and elevation values are different from the published values on the FAA 5010. e FAA 5010 for SGJ needs to be updated.